Restoration of Rights & Record Relief

 - the court determines that deferring sentence is in the interest of justice.

 Vermont law also provides for an “adult court diversion project,” which is administered by the Attorney General and is “designed to assist adults who have been charged with a first or second misdemeanor or a first nonviolent felony.”
 Vt.
 Stat.
 Ann. tit.
-3, § 164(a).9 The diversion project shall accept only persons against whom charges have been filed and the court has found probable cause, but are not yet adjudicated. § 164(c)(1).
+3, § 164(a).9 The program also is designed to assist persons charged with a crime (except serious listed offenses) and who have need of substance abuse or mental health treatment.
+Certain juveniles may also be eligible for this program, effective July 1, 2020.
+The program may accept only persons against whom charges have been filed and the court has found probable cause, but are not yet adjudicated. § 164(c)(1).
 Each state’s attorney, in cooperation with the adult court diversion project, “shall develop clear criteria for deciding what types of offenses and offenders will be eligible for diversion; however, the state’s attorney shall retain final discretion over the referral of each case for diversion.” § 164(c)(4).
 Program participants may be required to pay a fee of up to $300, but will not be excluded on the basis of inability to pay. § 164(c)(9).

 D. Victims of human trafficking